 Roper has conducted evaluations for the U.S. Department of Housing and Urban Development, U.S. Department of Education, and U.S. Department of Agriculture.
 She evaluated programs for Clemson University, the South Carolina Department of Juvenile Justice, and school districts.

-Cherese F. Fine is the Program Coordinator in the Charles H. Houston Center for the Study of the Black Experience in Education.
+Cherese F. Fine is the Director of Academic Programs and Engagement in the Charles H. Houston Center for the Study of the Black Experience in Education.
 She has earned a bachelor’s degree in marketing management and a master’s degree in sport administration from the University of New Mexico.
 She also earned her Doctor of Philosophy in Educational Leadership at Clemson University.

 Dr. Fine’s research agenda focuses on the dynamics between intercollegiate athletics and higher education, as well as the academic and social experiences of underrepresented students on college campuses.
 Dr. Fine has worked in higher education in numerous areas that include academic affairs, student affairs, diversity, and athletics.
 At the center, she focuses on outreach programs and research centered on college access and readiness among African American students.